survivejs/react-book/manuscript/08_building_kanban.md

 T> Uglify warnings can help you to understand how it processes the code.
 Therefore it may be beneficial to have a peek at the output every once in a while.

-If you trigger `npm run build` now, you should see better results:
+If you execute `npm run build` now, you should see better results:

 ```bash
 > webpack